CypherpunkLabs/How-We-Process-Orders/README.md

 We do plan to open source 99% of our backend services over time.
 Originally these were created with minimum features.
 The only code we will not be open sourcing will be our API keys to providers and such.
 So you would be able to facilitate running your own operation with our tooling.
 We find this important so that the ideas and processes could be used for other software services.
 We value healthy competition as well as support innovative takes on existing ideas.
-We are also a promoter of FOSS.
+We are also a promoter of FOSS(Free and open-source software).
 You should expect to see some of this code to be available soon as we refine it and make it better for general use, as it sits right now some changes are being made to make it much more flexible with other providers.
 We are also going to distribute some Rust libraries to include in your own projects for the future.

 Our backend is 100% Rust.